-At 6′ and 230, he was noted for his thick upper body (especially his chest, abs, and shoulders) and perpetually grainy conditioning.
-He was also the rare bearded bodybuilder, which added to his Herculean look.
+At 6′ and 230, Jusup Wilkosz was noted for his thick upper body (especially his chest, abs, and shoulders) and perpetually grainy conditioning.
+He was also the rare bearded bodybuilder then, which added to his Herculean look.
 Fellow German-speaker Arnold Schwarzenegger sometimes trained with Wilkosz at World’s Gym in Venice, California, in the late ’70s and early ’80s.

 His wife Ruth preceded him in death in 1989, and he subsequently lived with his sister.
 Our condolences to his friends and family.

-The proportional, thick-but-aesthetic body Jusup Wilkosz sported 35 years ago remains a paradigm for the classic physique.
+The proportional, thick-but-aesthetic body Jusup Wilkosz sported 35 years ago remains a paradigm for the classic physique today.